Yaquina Head Lighthouse - Oregon Coast Art Print

 When decorating your home or office, you deserve high quality decor that will last.
 Art prints purchased on this site are individually produced for your order.
 They are printed on acid-free paper using archival inks.
 This guarantees that your art print will last a lifetime without fading or loss of color.

 All art prints feature an additional 1" white border surrounding the artwork.
-This added border allows for easy matting and framing.
+This border is in addition to the stated size.
+This additional paper allows for easy matting and framing.

-Within 10 to 15 business days of your purchase, your art print will be shipped to you securely rolled in a durable cardboard tube.
+Within 4 to 5 business days of your purchase, your art print will be shipped to you securely rolled in a durable cardboard tube or triangular mailing box.

 230 gsm / 9.5 mil